lepri/ormuco_tests/README.md

 # Question B

 A software library that accepts 2 version string as input and returns whether one is greater than, equal, or less than the other.
+This test was done based on question example ("1.1", "1.2") and it's not validating any string with more than one point.
+To compare indexes it's necessary use other python functions like `zip` to ordenate and compare.

 ## Usage
 ```bash